roonil-wazlib/3D_Sudoku/README.md

 this time.

 When hovering over a cell on the selected board, the cells in the corresponding rows, columns and subsquares will be highlighted in each of the 9 boards.
-These differenct coloured highlights represent the cells that are within the same row/column in any dimension
+These different coloured highlights represent the cells that are within the same row/column in any dimension
 (yellow), or in the same 3x3 subsquare (blue, pink, purple).
 Within each of those colours, no value can be repeated.

 To edit a square, select it with your mouse, and use your keyboard to add a value.
 Backspace deletes the value in that cell.
 At any